Dental nerve damage compensation claims

 - Difficulties with eating due to one or more of the above

-Nerve damage symptoms can last for a short time after the procedure, or can be permanent, in some cases, where the damage done during the dental procedure was severe.
+Signs of nerve damage in tooth can last for a short time after the procedure, or can be permanent, in some cases, where the damage done during the dental procedure was severe.

-Not all nerve damage after dental treatment is due to the negligence of a dentist, but if your dentist has not taken the care that they should, it may be that the damage caused could have been avoided if not for their mistake(s).
+Not all tooth nerve damage symptoms after dental treatment are due to the negligence of a dentist, but if your dentist has not taken the care that they should, it may be that the damage caused could have been avoided if not for their mistake(s).
 Contact Dental Law Partnership today for advice.

-What types of dental treatments are most likely to result in nerve damage?
+What types of dental treatments are most likely to result in tooth nerve damage?

 Nerve damage from root canal treatment